tjheslin1/sunday-arcana-recruitment/doc.md

 The Warrior cannot take a Fighting Style option more than once, even if you later get to choose again.

+### Natural leader

+_Prerequisite: at least one recruited follower that is a Warrior sidekick_
+<div style='margin-top:0px'></div>

+A Warrior follower of yours has received further training alongside their martial practice with you.
+Under your guidance they are a ideal candidate as leader of their party.

+Under their leadership, the party tends to be more organised, and successful.
+When rolling on the _Adventure success_ table in [Appendix A](#p3), during their next adventure, you may roll twice, keeping both rewards.

 ## Sorceror

 ## Warlock